Ezekiel 29

 ‘In the tenth year, in the tenth month on the twelfth day, the word of the LORD came to me: ‘Son of man, set your face against Pharaoh king of Egypt and prophesy against him and against all Egypt.
 Speak to him and say: ‘This is what the Sovereign LORD says: ‘I am against you, Pharaoh king of Egypt, you great monster lying among your streams.
 You say, ‘The Nile belongs to me; I made it for myself.’
 But I will put hooks in your jaws and make the fish of your streams stick to your scales.
 I will pull you out from among your streams, with all the fish sticking to your scales.
 I will leave you in the desert, you and all the fish of your streams.
 You will fall on the open field and not be gathered or picked up.
 I will give you as food to the beasts of the earth and the birds of the sky.
 Then all who live in Egypt will know that I am the LORD.
 ‘You have been a staff of reed for the people of Israel.
 When they grasped you with their hands, you splintered, and you tore open their shoulders; when they leaned on you, you broke, and their backs were wrenched.’
 Ezekiel 29:1-7

 It was abhorrent to the Egyptians not to be buried, especially for the Pharaoh who would enjoy a great entombment at the time of his burial.
-Because they would not be buried, animals and birds would eat their discarded bodies.
-Israel had leaned on Egypt in the past for help, but Egypt crumbled as a staff that was made of flimsy reeds.
+Because they would not be buried, animals and birds would eat their discarded bodies, Ezekiel 29:5.

 ‘Therefore, this is what the Sovereign LORD says: I will bring a sword against you and kill both man and beast.
 Egypt will become a desolate wasteland.
 Then they will know that I am the LORD.
 ‘Because you said, ‘The Nile is mine; I made it,’ therefore I am against you and against your streams, and I will make the land of Egypt a ruin and a desolate waste from Migdol to Aswan, as far as the border of Cush.
 The foot of neither man nor beast will pass through it; no one will live there for forty years.
 I will make the land of Egypt desolate among devastated lands, and her cities will lie desolate forty years among ruined cities.
 And I will disperse the Egyptians among the nations and scatter them through the countries.’
 Ezekiel 29:8-12

-Egypt would be laid waste by the Babylonians from the small town of Migdol in the north, Exodus 14:2 / Numbers 33:7, to Syene, modern-day Aswan, in the south.
+Egypt would be laid waste by the Babylonians from the small town of Migdol in the north, Exodus 14:2 / Numbers 33:7, to Syene, modern-day Aswan, in the south, Ezekiel 29:10.
 This was the totality of the heart of Egypt.

-This time of 40 years may be symbolic, taken from Israel’s forty years of wandering in the wilderness, Numbers 14:33 / Psalm 95:10.
+This time of forty years Ezekiel 29:11, may be symbolic, taken from Israel’s forty years of wandering in the wilderness, Numbers 14:33 / Psalm 95:10.
 It would refer to the time when the Medo-Persian Empire extended into Egypt from 525 to 487 B.C.
-As Israel was scattered among the nations, so would the Egyptians be scattered during their period in the wilderness.
+As Israel was scattered among the nations, so would the Egyptians be scattered during their period in the wilderness, Ezekiel 29:12.

-The reference to the horn of the house of Israel here could be to the time when God would open Ezekiel’s mouth once again to speak concerning Israel and her future.
+The reference to the horn of the house of Israel, Ezekiel 29:21, could be referring to new strength in Israel, 1 Samuel 2:1 / 1 Kings 22:11 / Psalms 92:10 / Jeremiah 48:25, it could be referring to the Messiah, Psalms 132:17 / Isaiah 4:2 / Jeremiah 23:5 / Zechariah 3:8 / Luke 1:69, or it could also be referring to the time when God would open Ezekiel’s mouth once again to speak concerning Israel and her future.

-At this time his mouth was closed, for he could speak only concerning the destiny of the nations around Israel.
-But when God once again allowed him to speak, he would speak of the restoration of Israel, as well as the coming of the Messiah.
+At this time, his mouth was closed, for he could speak only concerning the destiny of the nations around Israel, Ezekiel 3:26 / Ezekiel 33:21-22.
+But when God once again allowed him to speak, Ezekiel 29:21, he would speak of the restoration of Israel, as well as the coming of the Messiah.
+Then they would know that He is LORD, Ezekiel 29:21.

 Go To Ezekiel 30